 Delta tends to rise with moneyness for calls: deep OTM calls have low delta, ATM options sit in the middle, deep ITM calls approach 1.
 Puts mirror that on the negative side.

 Delta moves as the stock and time change, so traders eventually add gamma, theta, and vega.
-Delta is still the right first Greek.
+Delta is still the first Greek I would learn.

 Near expiry: delta of an OTM call#